 - Origin customers in financial hardship should contact the retailer on 132 461

 Red Energy offers a bill smoothing payment plan in the form of its ‘EvenPay’ program.
 The retailer says that, instead of paying large bills less frequently, you can pay the same amount in more frequent, but smaller, increments.
-It says it provides this service by estimating your energy usage over the course of a year and adds that customers who sign up to EvenPay will experience no rate changes for the duration of the agreement.
+It says it provides this service by estimating your energy usage over the course of a year.
 Customers have the choice of weekly, fortnightly or monthly payment options, but Red Energy insists that payments are made by direct debit.

 With EvenPay, Red Energy says it will review each customer’s account every six months to ensure your predicted energy usage and costs remain accurate.
 If not, changes can be made.
 Households interested in bill smoothing should contact Red Energy to discuss their eligibility for the program.

 Red Energy encourages customers experiencing financial hardship to get in touch as soon as possible to discuss their options.
 The retailer promises that it will work with customers to make sure that whatever plan is set up is realistic and sustainable going forwards.
 Red Energy also commits to providing energy efficiency advice to help customers better understand and manage their usage habits.

 - Red Energy customers having trouble paying their bills should contact the retailer on 131 806

 Several other energy retailers offer similar bill smoothing plans, though some refer to them by different names.

 It’s also worth pointing out that some energy providers will undertake a credit check before you can sign up as a new customer.